 Studies by Dutch researchers in 2009 found a lower incidence of depression, anxiety, heart disease, diabetes, asthma, and migraines in people who lived within about a half mile of green space.

-However, anyone who’s been at the end of a day-long trek can empathise with stiff calves, shoulders, hips and lower back, and the last thing you want to do is a time-consuming set of stretches (first stop for me is usually a pub for a pint and a carb-fuelled dinner.)
+… at the end of a day-long trek, you might empathise with stiff legs, shoulders, hips and lower back, and the last thing you want to do is a time-consuming set of stretches (first stop for me is usually a pub for a pint and a carb-fuelled dinner.)

 This little sequence is for after hiking, to stretch and cool the body down.
 If you want a nice warm up for your walk/hike/run (or anything, really!) then a few rounds of dynamic sun salutations are a great cardio and full body warm up.